 Check yourself for COVID-19 symptoms.
 If you have symptoms or are not feeling well:

-- Do not go to practices or games, let your coach know, monitor your symptoms and continue with weekly COVID-19 tests if required.
+- Do not go to practices or games, let your coach know, and monitor your symptoms.

 Summary of important links

 - If you test Positive: LA County’s Isolation Order (and here as a PDF).

 - If you have close contact with someone in their infectious period: LA County’s Quarantine Order (and here as a PDF).

 - LA County Guidelines for Youth Sports (Appendix S of the Health Orders), current version as of 3/20/2022 is the one dated 3/11/22

 - LA County Exposure Management Plan for Youth Sports, current version as of 3/20/2022 is the one dated 3/15/22

 - Region 13 upload site for vaccinations and all weekly or ad hoc tests: https://ayso13.org/forms/